FFrisby/PathfinderArcadia/NPCs/NPCDetails/Tepin_Zuma_BugGuy.md

 Tepin Zuma is technically the heir-apparent of the Zuma clan.

 Unfortunately, he isn't quite the stable and level-headed leader one would hope for.
-The party encountered him working with a gang of goblins in the slums, raising gigantic centipedes.
+The party encountered him working with [King Pikan](Pikan_quickling_king.md) in the sewers, raising gigantic centipedes.

 He has an unhealthy obsession with insects of all kinds, and empathises with his insectoid "friends" more with other humans.